Release notes

 Technical errors that occurred when downloading an algorithm description have been resolved.

-Where the editor could previously leave fields blank or incomplete and save them, they now receive an error message.
+Where the editor could previously leave fields blank or incomplete and save, they now receive an error message.
 This error message indicates which field still requires action.

 November 2023